 Find Out How Your Vacuum Cleans Now!

-When you sip your favourite juice using a straw, you use the simplest suction mechanisms of all time.
+To describe how vacuum cleaners work, think about when you sip your favourite juice using a straw, you use the simplest suction mechanisms of all time.

 By sucking the liquid up, you cause a pressure drop between the bottom and the top of the straw.